London, France & Italy

 Stop to see the city where time stood still, literally.
 Once an important Roman city with 20,000 residents, Pompeii was frozen in time nearly 2000 years ago, when Mount Vesuvius erupted and buried the city under 30 feet of mud and volcanic ash.
 Forgotten for centuries after the eruption, Pompeii was discovered in the 1600’s and is now completely excavated.
 On your tour you will learn how Romans of all classes lived their lives--not only from large public structures, but from details like political graffiti, bars, and street signs.

-Day 16 Flight home from Italy (Rome)
+Day 16 Flight home from Rome

 Map of London, France & Italy tour